-These results reflect the momentum and progress that the Group has achieved in the Medical division during 2013, especially in the second half of the year.
+These results reflect the momentum and progress that the Group has achieved in the Medical division during 2014.
 They also validate the management's strategic decision to focus on Tier 1 operators and to appoint new leadership at the Telecom division.